Frequently Asked Questions

 Service Learning curricular or co-curricular experience

-Students who complete the five components of the GCSP successfully will achieve the designation of Grand Challenges Scholar, endorsed by both the University of Rochester and the National Academy of Engineering (NAE), and will be uniquely prepared to collaborate and succeed in a transdisciplinary and global environment.
+Students who complete the five components of the GCSP successfully will achieve the designation of Grand Challenges Scholar and will be uniquely prepared to collaborate and succeed in a transdisciplinary and global environment.
 Grand Challenges Scholars are part of a selective group recognized by faculty, classmates, graduate schools and especially employers for engaging in a transformative set of engineering, educational, and leadership experiences.

 What happens after I complete all the GCSP requirements?